umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

         4. Set SW5 to \[**ON, OFF, OFF, OFF**\] (channels come on immediately with power, output is constant rather than pulsed)

-    4. Note that the ON position is labelled opposite the numbered slots (1, 2, 3, 4)

-    5. Additionally, note that if you wish the board to be in pulsed duty cycle, set SW5 pin 2 to **ON**, otherwise keep pin at **OFF**.
+    4. Additionally, note that if you wish the board to be in pulsed duty cycle, set SW5 pin 2 to **ON**, otherwise keep pin at **OFF**.
        For most of the QA sequence it will be more useful in **OFF**

         ![](lvr_qa5.png)

-17. Undervoltage Lockout test
+9. Undervoltage Lockout test
-    1. Set input power to ~4.8 V
+    1. Set input power to ~4.8 V and connect raspberry Pi LVR monitor
     2. Reduce the input power gradually, and confirm that the outputs shut off below 4.5-4.6 volts (ish).